PacktPublishing/Build-your-own-Programming-Language-Second-Edition/README.md

 3. Function call speed is important because modern software is often organized into many frequently called tiny functions.
 The x64 architecture performs fast function calls if functions take advantage of passing the first six parameters in registers.
 Several aspects of x64 architecture seem to have the potential to reduce execution speed, such as a need to save and restore large numbers of registers to memory before and after a call.

 ### Chapter 15, Implementing Operators and Built-In Functions
+This chapter delves into enhancing programming languages by incorporating very high-level and domain-specific features through built-in operators and functions.
+While libraries are common for extending mainstream languages, they may not always suffice for certain requirements.
+Integrating operators and built-in functions directly into the language can streamline coding, improve performance, and enable complex language semantics.

+Using Jzero as an example, this chapter illustrates the implementation of operators and functions, focusing on String and array types.
+Additionally, it compares these implementations with those in Unicon.

+Key topics covered include implementing operators, writing built-in functions, integrating built-ins with control structures, and developing operators and functions for Unicon.

 **Key Insights**:
 1. Although libraries are great, they have downsides.
 Libraries tend to have more version compatibility problems than the features that are built into the language.
 Libraries are unable to provide a notation that is concise and readable as built-ins.
 Lastly, libraries do not lend themselves to interactions with novel control structures to support new application domains.